api-platform/core/docs/adr/0003-uri-variables.md

 - `identifiers` are the properties of the class to which we map the URI variable
 - `composite_identifier` is used to match a single variable to multiple identifiers (`ida=1;idb=2` to `class::ida` and `class::idb`)
 - `property` represents the property that has a link to the next identifier

+As of PHP 8.1, PHP will support [nested attributes](https://wiki.php.net/rfc/new_in_initializers).
+We'll introduce a proper class as an alternative to the associative array when PHP 8.1 will be released.

 Thanks to these we can build our query which in this case is (pseudo-SQL):